 AF, MF, VF, SAF.

 After having to answer this over and over again, and by request, I’m making a permanent entry here on the subject of fast accurate focusing with the Contax G2.
-The next time a Leica collector starts up about “slow AF” (this from a guy with no AF), I’ll at least be able to lean back and type a URL to them with a smooth, authoritarian air.
+The next time a purist Leica collector starts up about “slow AF” (this from a guy with no AF), I’ll at least be able to lean back and type this URL to them with a smooth, authoritative air.

 So here goes:

-Here are the standard complaints I hear about the Contax.
-I hear them on the web, in emails, in person.
+Here are the standard complaints I hear about the Contax G2: I hear them on the web, in emails, in person.
 The truth is they’re pretty well dispatched as long as you know how to hold the camera.

 - The AF is slow.